-The candidate receives an informal letter of 60-70 words written in Hungarian.
+The candidate receives a formal or semi-formal letter of 80-90 words written in Hungarian.
 S/he has to translate the letter into English.
-The candidate may use a printed (i.e. non-electronic) dictionary.

-Mediation Part Two

-(Time: ca. 15 minutes)
+Mediation Part Two (Time: ca. 15 minutes)

 Dictionary use: The candidate may use a printed (i.e. non-electronic) dictionary during the last two minutes of the test after the audio has finished.